ilariaparodi/AskQE-for-summarization/README.md

 Purpose: evaluate whether key facts in source documents are preserved in generated summaries.

+## Dataset

+We use a subset of the```ccdv/pubmed-summarization``` dataset.

+Each instance originally contains:

+- article: full paper body

+- abstract: gold summary

+For methodological and computational reasons, we retain only the first 800 tokens of each article.
+Summaries are generated from this truncated input to ensure alignment between source and summary.

+## Models Used

+Summarization: ```sshleifer/distilbart-cnn-12-6```

+Atomic Fact Extraction / QG / QA: ```Qwen2.5-3B-Instruct```

+NLI Filtering: ```roberta-large-mnli```

+Semantic Similarity: ```sentence-transformers/all-MiniLM-L6-v2```

+## Structure

 ### PubMed Summarization with DistilBART
 This script generates abstractive summaries for PubMed articles using `sshleifer/distilbart-cnn-12-6`.